 - We seek and cultivate partnerships with our greater ʻohana, including parents, the community, and other organizations.
 We share the kuleana for educating students so they may be exposed to the multitude of opportunities to apply their knowledge in improving their homes and the broader community.

-On the second Saturday of this month, our 4th graders hosted a community workday in which they did most of the planning and all of the presentations.
+In the year prior to the pandemic, our 4th graders hosted a community workday in which they did most of the planning and all of the presentations.
 The day brought in teachers, staff, parents, and members of our community to clean-up our māla and seed new native plants.

 ʻAʻohe hana nui ke alu ʻia